-Ten Evenings lecture with Robin Wall Kimmerer, author of Braiding Sweetgrass
+Ten Evenings with Robin Wall Kimmerer, Presented by Pittsburgh Arts & Lectures

 Robin Wall Kimmerer is a trained botanist and a member of the Citizen Potawatomi Nation.
 Braiding Sweetgrass poetically weaves her two worldviews: ecological consciousness requires our reciprocal relationship with the rest of the living world.